What constitutes a high hedge, and what is a valid complaint?

 - It must be on land owned by someone other than the complainant

 - It must be affecting a domestic property

 - It must be brought on the grounds that the height of the hedge is adversely affecting the reasonable enjoyment of the domestic property

 - It must be brought by the owner or occupier of that property

 View further information on pdf how a high hedge complaint is dealt with (222 KB) by the Council.

-Worcester City Council charges a fee of £300 for high hedge complaints, which needs to be submitted together with the pdf high hedge complaint form (1004 KB) .
+Worcester City Council charges a fee of £450 for high hedge complaints (or £225 for those on benefits) which needs to be submitted together with the pdf high hedge complaint form (1004 KB) .
 Please be aware that the complaint cannot be dealt with until payment has been received by the Council.

 Please submit the form by email or post, to: